Discover the life and legacy of George Washington and those who lived and worked at Mount Vernon.

 Education Center

 Do you have what it takes to lead like George Washington?
-In this new interactive experience, come face to face with a leadership challenge that George Washington confronted as commander in chief or president.
+In this new interactive experience, come face-to-face with a leadership challenge that George Washington confronted as commander in chief or president.

 Be Washington Interactive Theater